This is part one of a three-part series on the history of Burnell Street in Winnipeg. I am looking at the section from Portage Avenue north to Ellice.

 1904 - 1909 ads

-Burnell between Sargent and Notre Dame was part of that boom, though from Ellice to Portage it developed very differently.
-Here, land was sold off in one, two and three acre lots, and once bought up was leased out as pasture land or commercial garden space on a yearly basis.
+Burnell Street between Sargent and Notre Dame was part of that boom, with a similar level of development as most other West End streets.
+Burnell from Portage to Ellice, however, had a different path.
+There, the land was sold off in one, two and three acre lots, and fro many years leased out annually as pasture land or commercial garden space.

 1910 map (click image for source)

-By the end of the decade the street grid had matured into what exists today and neighbouring streets like Home and Simcoe were crammed with middle class homes.
-On Burnell, however, there was a only a cluster of seven homes near Portage on the east side of the street and another 17 from St. Paul Avenue north to Ellice.
+By the end of the decade, the West End's street grid had developed into what we see today.
+While streets like Home and Simcoe were crammed with middle class homes, Burnell only had a cluster of seven homes on its east side near Portage Avenue and another 17 from St. Paul Avenue north to Ellice Avenue.